 I also developed the following research projects:

-- Stable isotope based studies of migratory boreal species (e.g. Rustic Bunting).
+Stable isotope based studies of migratory boreal species (e.g. Rustic Bunting and Yellow-browed Warbler).

-In most of these projects, I’ve conducted the full suite of actions: from idea, planning and funding to fieldwork, analyses and publication.
+In most of these projects, I conduct the full suite of actions: from idea, planning and funding to fieldwork, analyses and publication.

 I was born and raised in the Netherlands and have a strong background in a youth organization for nature study and environmental protection (similar to “Fältbiologerna” in Sweden).
 After five years at Wageningen University (formerly LH) and a Candidate A degree in Environmental Sciences, I moved to Sweden.